cthogg/flagup/README.md

 1. Has a test for when the country does not exist => adds a 🤷‍♂️
 1. Use multiple lanugages i.e. Deutschland -> 🇩🇪.

+## In progress

 ## Todo

 1. Bug: on my vscode terminal runnig it returns a box and not an emoji.
-1. Split into pacakges and a website a website running wasm with something similar to https://github.com/mitsuhiko/when 1.
+1. Split into pacakges and a website a website running wasm with something similar to https://github.com/mitsuhiko/when
+1. Get a reverse search e.g. 🇩🇪 -> Germany
 1. Publish to a crate with one public function of flagup("Germany") -> 🇩🇪
-1. Get a reverse search e.g. 🇩🇪 -> Germany
 1. Get a description parse the information to https://en.wikipedia.org/wiki/Flag_of_Germany.
 1. Add suggestions => e.g. typing Ger brings up "did you mean Germany"?
 1. Automatically publishes to crates.io and other things